ryanwardle/Currency-Converter/README.md

 2. Problem: Need to stack the displayed currencies at 768px, in order to make responsive on smaller screens.

     Solution: I used flexbox to display all currencies as one single column.

+3. Problem: Certain conversions were using the Euro rate to convert more than one currency.

+    Solution: Read back through my code, logging steps to the console.
+I traced the problem back to an array holding the converted rates.
+The rates were out of order because when I used splice to solve problem number one on this list, I didn't remove the Euro rate from the array, I Just replaced the selected rate with the Euro, and left the Euro in it's place, so it was in the array twice.
+So I properly spliced it out to get the array in it's right order.